knights207210/project-of-CG/README.txt

  *  +/-        Change field of view of perspective
  *  u/U        Make the first person navigation up and down
  *  b/B        Change the scale of the scene in first person navigation(b: larger; B: 		smaller)
+ *  c/C        Switch on/off the light source which goes around (for fire observation);
  *  f/F        When in the first person mode, use the wand to start the firework
  *  w/W        When in the first person mode, go to the place where the water simulation is
  *  q/Q        When in the first person mode, go to the place where has the fire simulation and indoor scene
  *  k/K        Change between the day/night mode
  *  x          Toggle axes
  *  arrows     Change view angle(<-/->: rotate around Y axis; up/down: rotate around X axis) when in mode 1 Change the position and view angle(<-/->, make the first person navigation look left and right; up and down, make the first person navigation move forward and backward)
  *  r          Reset view angle
  *  ESC        Exit